Alps: Climate change

-Geology and orogeny
+Geology

 Important geological concepts were established as naturalists began studying the rock formations of the Alps in the 18th century.
-In the mid-19th century, the now-defunct theory of geosynclines was used to explain the presence of "folded" mountain chains but by the mid-20th century the theory of plate tectonics became widely accepted.
+In the mid-19th century, the now-defunct idea of geosynclines was used to explain the presence of "folded" mountain chains.
+This theory was replaced in the mid-20th century by the theory of plate tectonics.

 The formation of the Alps (the Alpine orogeny) was an episodic process that began about 300 million years ago.
 In the Paleozoic Era the Pangaean supercontinent consisted of a single tectonic plate; it broke into separate plates during the Mesozoic Era and the Tethys sea developed between Laurasia and Gondwana during the Jurassic Period.
 The Tethys was later squeezed between colliding plates causing the formation of mountain ranges called the Alpide belt, from Gibraltar through the Himalayas to Indonesia—a process that began at the end of the Mesozoic and continues into the present.
 The formation of the Alps was a segment of this orogenic process, caused by the collision between the African and the Eurasian plates that began in the late Cretaceous Period.

-Under extreme compressive stresses and pressure, marine sedimentary rocks were uplifted, creating characteristic recumbent folds, or nappes, and thrust faults.
-As the rising peaks underwent erosion, a layer of marine flysch sediments was deposited in the foreland basin, and the sediments became involved in younger nappes (folds) as the orogeny progressed.
-Coarse sediments from the continual uplift and erosion were later deposited in foreland areas as molasse.
-The molasse regions in Switzerland and Bavaria were well-developed and saw further upthrusting of flysch.
+Under extreme compressive stresses and pressure, marine sedimentary rocks were uplifted, forming characteristic recumbent folds, and thrust faults.
+As the rising peaks underwent erosion, a layer of marine flysch sediments was deposited in the foreland basin, and the sediments became involved in younger folds as the orogeny progressed.
+Coarse sediments from the continual uplift and erosion were later deposited in foreland areas north of the Alps.
+These regions in Switzerland and Bavaria are well-developed, containing classic examples of flysch, which is sedimentary rock formed during mountain building.

-The Alpine orogeny occurred in ongoing cycles through to the Paleogene causing differences in nappe structures, with a late-stage orogeny causing the development of the Jura Mountains.
+The Alpine orogeny occurred in ongoing cycles through to the Paleogene causing differences in folded structures, with a late-stage orogeny causing the development of the Jura Mountains.
 A series of tectonic events in the Triassic, Jurassic and Cretaceous periods caused different paleogeographic regions.
 The Alps are subdivided by different lithology (rock composition) and nappe structures according to the orogenic events that affected them.
 The geological subdivision differentiates the Western, Eastern Alps, and Southern Alps: the Helveticum in the north, the Penninicum and Austroalpine system in the centre and, south of the Periadriatic Seam, the Southern Alpine system.

 According to geologist Stefan Schmid, because the Western Alps underwent a metamorphic event in the Cenozoic Era while the Austroalpine peaks underwent an event in the Cretaceous Period, the two areas show distinct differences in nappe formations.
 Flysch deposits in the Southern Alps of Lombardy probably occurred in the Cretaceous or later.